governify/showcase-psg2-2021/README.md

 ## Things to take in mind
  - The guarantees are computed every 5 minutes.
 Students should take a while each flow step (New branch-Open PR-Merge PR) for the system to properly obtain the metrics.
  - The issues/cards should be moved before working with the branches/PR as it is possible to miss some information doing the workflow in reverse.
+ - The columns must be called exactly "In progress", "In review" and "Done" (case sensitive).